tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

   <object class="svg" type="image/svg+xml" data="/assets/img/gvn-one-block.svg"></object>
 </figure>

-Second is also reasonable to handle: one block flowing into another.
+The second case is also reasonable to handle: one block flowing into another.
 In this case, we can still go top to bottom.
 We just have to find a way to iterate over the blocks.